Monday 17th December

 Formal baseline assessments are made during a child’s first term at school in the Reception class.
 On-going assessments are then carried out three times a year across all year groups.
 Further formal tests are administered at the end of Yr.
 1, 2, 3, 4, 5 & 6.
 Results are compared against National scores.
 The school sets targets to ensure a continuous improvement in standards, while monitoring our performance against other schools.

 The teaching of Literacy occupies a large proportion of the available teaching time partly because it is introduced into most of the separate components of the curriculum.
 Attainment targets in speaking and listening, reading, writing, spelling and grammar are set and practised to achieve the highest possible standards.
 At least 45-50 minutes in key stage 1 and an hour a day in key stage 2 is devoted to the teaching of Literacy.

 Here at Bletchingdon Primary School, the pupils within our Foundation and Key Stage 1 classes use the Department for Education's 'Letters and Sounds' programme as well as Phonics Play.
-It is important to us that when teaching phonics that we deliver activities that appeal to all - activities that encourage children to hear the sound as well as activities that encourage children to link the shape of the letter (or group of letters) that make that sound to the sound.
-From October 2014 children in Years 2 to 6 will follow the Read, Write, Inc spelling programme.
+It is important to us that when teaching phonics that we deliver activities that appeal to all - activities that encourage children to hear the sound as well as activities that encourage children to link the shape of the letter (or group of letters) that the Nelson Thorne spelling and handwriting programme.